TDCOSMO/TD_data_public/README.md

 # TD_data_public

-This repository should contain data that we aim to make public.
+This repository contains data made publicly available from the TDCOSMO collaboration.
 This can be jupyter notebooks, MCMC chains, ...

+TDCOSMO_I: Contains Jupyter Notebook associated to Appendix B of TDCOSMO I paper (Millon et al. 2020 - arXiv:1912.08027).